Bad Credit Causes

 Hi, I'm Omkar!
 I am an undergraduate student pursuing my BS degree at Rutgers University, New Brunswick.
 I was a Financial Analyst Intern at WSO during Summer 2023.
 My time there greatly benefitted me and allowed me to immerse myself in the finance world.
 Some of my notable skills are my ability to handle multiple responsibilities and work effectively independently and in group settings.
 Before my time at WSO, I worked two part-time lifeguarding jobs.
 I am actively looking for internships.

-A variety of factors can cause low credit scores.
-Individuals can make informed decisions by being aware of causes like unemployment, identity theft, and debt.
-Individuals should build positive financial habits, as a bad credit score is difficult to bounce back.
+Low credit scores can be caused by various factors.
+By being aware of causes like unemployment, identity theft, and debt, individuals can make informed decisions.
+They should also build positive financial habits, as a bad credit score is difficult to bounce back from.

-For those that are unaware, credit scores are looked at when you need financing.
+For those who are unaware, credit scores are considered when you need financing.
 This includes mortgages, credit cards, and loans.
-The lower your credit score, it will be challenging to get these financing options.
+The lower your credit score, the more challenging it will be to get these financing options.

 This article aims to teach readers about the main causes of poor credit.
 Hopefully, readers can use this insight to avoid doing certain practices.